nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 #### Ninja

 The BS uses Ninja as the default output generator of CMake, please make sure you have installed the [Ninja](https://ninja-build.org/).
-The minimum ninja version is ***1.11.0***.
+The minimum ninja version is ***1.12.1***.

 #### Python

 Python is used as a Swiss knife in many aspects from repo management to BS.
-The minimum ninja version is ***3.8***.
+The minimum python version is ***3.8***.

 ### Toolchain Setup